Transfer-old-video-tapes-to-DVD

 You can’t only purchase a cheap video camcorder and churn out high-quality 8mm movies anymore.

-If you have 8mm tapes, you can convert them to a DVD and preserve them for years to come while still having access to your footage.
+If you have 8mm tapes, you can convert them to a DVD and preserve them for years while still accessing your footage.

 Why Is DVD The Best Way To Archive Video?

-If you want to preserve your old family movies’ quality, it’s better to converting 8mm tapes digital.
+If you want to preserve the quality of your old family movies, converting 8mm tapes to digital is better.

 Why?
 Because, well, even though DVDs may seem like a thing of the past, they are the highest quality when it comes to archiving video.